csmanea/testing-workshops/oci-ignite-advanced/create-vcn/create-vcn.md

 ## Task 4: Create a Subnet to access Autonomous Database

-1. In the VCN , navigate to Subnets menu, and click **Create Subnet**.
+1. In the VCN, navigate to the Subnets menu, and click **Create Subnet**.
 2. Complete the following fields: